syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/Date-Navigation-and-Gesture.md

 ## Inline

 By enabling Inline feature in month view, while touch the month view cell, appointments available in a particular day will be listed in inline view.
-There are options available to customize the default UI of inline view while tap on the month cell using `InlineTapped` event. `InlineAppointmentsTapped` event is a event available in month view to raise while tapped on the appointments in inline view.

 {% highlight c# %}